Leopold II of Belgium: Lado Enclave

-In 1894, King Leopold signed a treaty with Great Britain which conceded a strip of land on the Congo Free State's eastern border in exchange for the Lado Enclave, which provided access to the navigable Nile and extended the Free State's sphere of influence northwards into Sudan.
-After rubber profits soared in 1895, Leopold ordered the organization of an expedition into the Lado Enclave, which had been overrun by Mahdist rebels since the outbreak of the Mahdist War in 1881.
-The expedition was composed of two columns: the first, under Belgian Baron Dhanis, consisted of a sizable force, numbering around 3,000, and was to strike north through the jungle and attack the rebels at their base at Rejaf.
+In 1894, King Leopold signed a treaty with the United Kingdom which conceded a strip of land on the Congo Free State's eastern border in exchange for a lifetime lease of the Lado Enclave, which provided access to the navigable Nile and extended the Free State's sphere of influence northwards into Sudan.
+After rubber profits soared in 1895, Leopold ordered the organisation of an expedition into the Lado Enclave, which had been overrun by Mahdist rebels since the outbreak of the Mahdist War in 1881.
+The expedition was composed of two columns: the first, under Belgian Baron Dhanis, consisted of a sizeable force, numbering around 3,000, and was to strike north through the jungle and attack the rebels at their base at Rejaf.
 The second, a much smaller force of 800, was led by Louis-Napoléon Chaltin and took the main road towards Rejaf.
 Both expeditions set out in December 1896.

 Although Leopold had initially planned for the expedition to carry on much farther than the Lado Enclave, hoping indeed to take Fashoda and then Khartoum, Dhanis' column mutinied in February 1897, resulting in the death of several Belgian officers and the loss of his entire force.
-Nonetheless, Chaltin continued his advance, and on 17 February 1897, his outnumbered forces defeated the rebels in the Battle of Rejaf, securing the Lado Enclave as a Belgian territory until Leopold's death in 1909.
+Nonetheless, Chaltin continued his advance, and on 17 February 1897, his outnumbered forces defeated the rebels in the Battle of Rejaf, securing the Lado Enclave as Free State territory until Leopold's death in 1909.

 Exploitation, atrocities, and death toll

 Leopold amassed a huge personal fortune by exploiting the natural resources of the Congo.
 At first, ivory was exported, but this did not yield the expected levels of revenue.
-When the global demand for rubber exploded, attention shifted to the labor-intensive collection of sap from rubber plants.
-Abandoning the promises of the Berlin Conference in the late 1890s, the Free State government restricted foreign access and extorted forced labor from the natives.
-Abuses, especially in the rubber industry, included forced labour of the native population, beatings, widespread killings, and frequent mutilation when production quotas were not met.
+When the global demand for rubber exploded, attention shifted to the labour-intensive collection of sap from rubber plants.
+Abandoning the promises of the Berlin Conference in the late 1890s, the Free State government restricted foreign access and extorted forced labour from the natives.
+Abuses, especially in the collection of rubber, included forced labour of the native population, beatings, widespread killings, and frequent mutilation when production quotas were not met.
+One practice used to force workers to collect rubber included taking wives and family members hostage.

 Missionary John Harris of Baringa was so shocked by what he had encountered that he wrote to Leopold's chief agent in the Congo, saying:

 I have just returned from a journey inland to the village of Insongo Mboyo.
 The abject misery and utter abandon is positively indescribable.
 I was so moved, Your Excellency, by the people's stories that I took the liberty of promising them that in future you will only kill them for crimes they commit.

 Estimates of the death toll range from one million to fifteen million, since accurate records were not kept.
 Historians Louis and Stengers in 1968 stated that population figures at the start of Leopold's control are only "wild guesses", and that attempts by E. D. Morel and others to determine a figure for the loss of population were "but figments of the imagination".